Incognito-Coder/EPF/readme.md

 # Easy Port Forwarder
-A bash script to set up port forwarding in `iptables` on Linux operating systems automatically and easily.
+A bash script to set up port forwarding in `iptables` on Linux operating systems automatically and easily,It also supports `6to4` tunnel.
 ## Usage
 OneClick command to download script:
 ```bash